Contact Us Today (424) 372-3112

 Field sobriety tests are a primary method used by police officers to determine if a driver has been driving under the influence of drugs, alcohol, or medication.

-Our experienced criminal defense lawyers understand how to effectively challenge FST's and other evidence used in convict you.
-Contact our legal team if you or a family member has been charged with driving under the influence and we will review all the details in order to determine the best strategy at a favorable outcome.
+Our experienced criminal defense lawyers understand how to effectively challenge FSTs and other evidence used to convict you.
+Contact our legal team if you or a family member has been charged with driving under the influence.
+We will review all the details to determine the best strategy for a favorable outcome.

 Related Content: